 Kumi Sugai was born in 1919 in Kobe to a family of Japanese classical musicians.
 He painted his first canvas at the age of nine.
-From 1927 to 1932, he studied at the Osaka Art School.
+He enters the Osaka Art School in 1933.
+He was part of the first generation of 20th-century Japanese artists to become acquainted with Western painting techniques, but he also explored both typography and Japanese calligraphy, important in his subsequent work

 Sugai left school early and started working in commercial advertising for the Hankyudentetsu Electric Railway Company from until 1945.
 In parallel during the 1940’s, Sugai gradually becomes acquainted with the work of European artists such as Max Ernst, Paul Klee and Joan Miró.
 At the end of that decade, he discovers the work of the American artists Alexander Calder and Jackson Pollock through art magazines.